COVID-19 – FAQs

 International - The World Health

-What if your challenge can’t run due to COVID-19 (from the end of March until the end of July 2020)?
+What if your challenge can’t run due to COVID-19?

-If we are unable to run your challenge due to FCO advice or because it becomes unviable to run due to safety concerns then you will be offered one of the choices below:
+If we are unable to operate your challenge due to FCDO advice or because it becomes unviable to run due to safety concerns then you will be offered one of the choices below:

-- We will transfer your place on to another challenge in either 2020 or 2021 – this can be the same challenge or a completely new destination.
-If the challenge you transfer on to has a higher registration fee, we will also waive the difference in the registration fee.
+- We will transfer your place on to another challenge in either 2021 or 2022 – this can be the same challenge or a completely new destination.
+If the challenge you transfer on to has a higher registration fee, we will also waive the difference in the registration fee up to a value of £75.00

 What if I postpone my challenge or transfer to a new one that is also affected?

-If you move on to another challenge later in the year or next year, and we still find ourselves in a position where we cannot operate the challenge due to Covid-19 or any other reason, we will offer you the same options as above; to transfer, to change to a new challenge or to receive a Credit Note Refund.
+If you move on to another challenge later in the year or next year, and we still find ourselves in a position where we cannot operate the challenge due to Covid-19 or any other reason, we will offer you the same options as above; to transfer, to change to a new challenge or receive a full refund of monies paid.

-Currently we have many participants, on lots of challenges across 2020 and 2021.
+Currently we have many participants, on lots of challenges across 2021.
 We hope you can appreciate that we are prioritising groups departing imminently and have to work through challenges in date order.
-We are expecting travel restrictions to be lifted and over the coming weeks or month and hopefully there will be more clarity.
+Current travel restrictions are temporary and we expect some of them to be lifted and hopefully over the coming months there will be more clarity.

-We want to avoid cancelling challenges unless it is absolutely necessary and we don’t have a set timescale for making a decision, it is likely to be approximately 3-4 weeks before departure.
+We want to avoid cancelling challenges unless it is absolutely necessary and we don’t have a set timescale for making a decision - it is likely to be approximately 6 weeks before departure.
 The advice that is in place today, could be lifted shortly or new advice added.
 The current environment is very changeable and where we can still operate your challenge we will do so.

 What happens if I want to cancel my challenge?